danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 In above example, the anonymized resource is invalid due to 2 reasons. _Slot.start_ is not provided in the input. _Slot.end_ is redacted after anonymization, as it's indicative of age over 89.

-Note that our FHIR Server checks the attributes of the resource (_Resource.FieldA_), but **does not check recursively** (_Resource.FieldA.FieldB_).
-In current design, Anonymizer will follow exactly the same way as FHIR Server.
+Currently, FHIR Server checks the attributes of the resource (_Resource.FieldA_), but does not check recursively (_Resource.FieldA.FieldB_).
+Anonymizer will follow exactly the same way as FHIR Server.